5 Steps to Take if You Suspect Your Child was the Victim of Medical Negligence

 3. Consult a personal injury lawyer – Lawyers who have experience bringing birth injury and medical malpractice claims can provide valuable insight into a potential case.
 Take advantage of free case evaluations.
 During a consultation, you can ask questions about the strength of your case and whether you have grounds to pursue compensation.

 A lawyer also can take control of the case and offer immediate, personalized advice.
 This may include guidance on how to collect and preserve evidence and how to secure witness information and testimony.
 A lawyer also may have access to resources like investigative tools and medical experts.

 4. Be careful in all conversations – Anything you say to your own doctor, the College of Physicians and Surgeons or other related bodies can be used to undermine or damage your potential claim, so be very careful when speaking with to any third party.

 5. Learn about your options for compensation – A medical malpractice claim may entitle you and your child to medical expenses and other injury-related damages resulting from the healthcare professional’s negligence.
 Punitive damages are rare but may be available in cases of extreme or wanton negligence.

-The Preszler Law Firm helps victims of medical negligence recover fair compensation.
+The Preszler Injury Lawyers helps victims of medical negligence recover fair compensation.
 Learn more about your options by scheduling a free case evaluation with our offices.
 Call 1-800-JUSTICE® or fill out our online case evaluation form.